 What Do Mattress Protectors Do?

 Mattress protectors have several benefits.
-Not only do they keep your mattress squeaky clean, they also keep it in like-new condition, can help reduce allergy symptoms, and extend the life of your mattress.
+Not only do they keep your mattress squeaky clean, they also keep it in like-new condition and extend the life of your mattress.

 While mattress protectors are primarily used as a waterproof barrier to protect your mattress from moisture damage, they are also effective at shielding against contaminants including: